70shakeel/70shakeel/ReadMe.md

 ## 👨‍💻 Muhammad Shakeel ur Rehman Tariq
-**Fullstack Developer | AI-Powered Solutions Specialist | Based in Germany 🚀**
+**Frontend Developer | AI-Powered Solutions Specialist | Based in Germany 🚀**

-I’m a passionate Fullstack Developer with a knack for building responsive, scalable, and AI-driven web applications.
-Currently thriving as an AI Fullstack Developer at Snipe Solutions, I leverage cutting-edge tools like n8n, Supabase, and Lovable to deliver innovative solutions.
+I’m a passionate Frontend Developer with a knack for building responsive, scalable, and AI-driven web applications.
+Currently thriving as a Frontend Developer at Snipe Solutions GMBH, I leverage cutting-edge tools like ReactJS, NextJS, Tailwind CSS, JavaScript, Supabase, etc. to deliver innovative solutions.
 I’m actively seeking full-time and working student opportunities in Germany to bring my technical expertise, collaborative spirit, and clean-code philosophy to dynamic teams.

 ## 🚀 Why Hire Me?
 - **Based in Germany**: Valid residency and work rights.